arunike/CareerHub-API/README.md

 - **JD Matcher**: the frontend fetches Experience data from the API, builds the prompt in the browser, and sends it through the authenticated backend relay
 - **Cover Letter Generator**: the frontend combines Application + Experience context in the browser and routes provider requests through the encrypted backend relay
 - **Offer Negotiation Advisor**: the frontend uses Offer/Application/Experience APIs as context while the backend relay handles the provider call
+- **Skill Refinement**: the frontend can refine Experience skills through the backend relay when the user's provider key is configured
 - **Analytics Custom Widgets**: deterministic queries run in the frontend; free-form queries use the authenticated backend relay with the user's stored provider config

 #### Skill Extraction (NLP, background)
-- Extracts skills from Experience descriptions using a lightweight keyword + acronym matcher
+- Extracts fallback skills from Experience descriptions using a lightweight keyword + acronym matcher
 - Runs automatically on `Experience` create/update
+- Remains the default when no AI provider key is configured or provider refinement fails
 - Implemented in `career/skills_extractor.py`

 ### 📄 Document Management